-[Instructor] M. Kawasaki, Y. Kubota, (Pacific Consultants) Y. Ito, (ditto) K. Nishiyama, (ditto) R. Nishigami

-[Course Description] "Design" is an act of synthesis, so it is an opposite act of analysis in general (however in the process, multiple analyses are contained).
-Synthesis is not mere summation of elements.
-In this class, we approach to the synthesis of design from "understanding of basic knowledge", "skill of thinking, informing and expression", "acquiring of process knowledge" and "case studies".
-Then, with the general concept of design, we learn concrete discipline of "civil engineering design" which should be treated with a creation of aesthetic environment in our public spaces.
+[Instructor] M. Kawasaki, Y. Kubota, (Pacific Consultants) Y. Ito, (ditto) K. Nishiyama, (ditto) R. Nishigami [Course Description] What is civil engineering design?
+In general, "Design" is an act of synthesis, and an opposite act of analysis.
+However, in the process of design, multiple analyses are contained.
+Also, synthesis is not mere summation or collection of elements, rather to create value which is far beyond them.
+In this course, we approach to the synthesis of design from "understanding of basic knowledge", "planning", "engineering", "landscape", "skill of expression", "acquiring of process knowledge" and "case studies."
+Then, with the general concept of design, we learn concrete discipline of "civil engineering design."
+In addition, we will have special classes by 3 practitioners who are active in the front line.

-[Grading] Total points will be scored in attendance (40%) and results of design practice and reports (60%).
-Teamwork is important in the competition, so the members in the same team will be given the same points.

-[Course Goals] To understand the basic knowledge and skills of civil engineering design.
-To acquire the process knowledge by team design.
-At last, students are expected to get design-mindsets as civil engineers.
+【Grading】 Total points will be scored in attendance (40%) and results of design practice and reports (60%). 【Course Goals】 To understand the basic knowledge and acquire skills of civil engineering design.
+Also, to acquire the process knowledge by team design.
+Students are expected to get design-mindsets as civil engineers in the end.

 Theme Class number of times Description Guidance 1 Guidance Understanding of "unit space" and "functional space" is firstly important when we design spaces.
-In this class, the concept and cases are shown.
-Then the rule and Space unit and affordance of space which exist in the relationship between man and environment.
-As functional space 2 an application of affordance, we learn universal design and think what is the "function" functional space of spaces.
-Moreover, the general concept of "design" which is important for both engineers and designers, we discuss what is civil engineering design with the reflection of general concept of design.
-Through design practices, students learn basic knowledge and skills of design for public Fundamental practice 2 spaces.
-Though there is no exclusive and absolute solution for design, students are of design 2 required to learn how to make a quality of public spaces more excellent through the practices.
-"Team design" is a characteristic of civil engineering design.
-In big civil engineering projects, a person can hardly design everything.
-So the team design is needed.
-Civil engineering Moreover, in real process of decision making of design, the best proposal is chosen design competition 5 among multiple alternatives.
-In this class, students will be separated into some teams to design competition challenge the design competition.
-Each team will execute the collection of information, observation, analysis, making concept, conceive ideas, integration of ideas, evaluation and presentation.
-The best team will be given a prize.
-Through the lectures and design practices by professionals who are working on the Front line of civil engineering design front line of civil engineering design, we learn how engineering and design are 5 combined, how they are integrated into public spaces and how they are managed in the process.
-As themes, for example, "creativity of structural design", "design of green and environment" and "city planning and landscape" are planned to deepen our understanding.
+In this class, the concept and cases are firstly shown.
+Then, the Space unit and affordance of space existing in the relationship between man and environment, and functional space 2 universal design as an application of affordance are introduced.
+Moreover, for the runctional space general concept of "design" which is important for both engineers and designers, we discuss what is civil engineering design with the reflection of general concept of design.
+2 Through design practices, students learn basic knowledge and acquire skills of Fundamental practice of design design for public spaces.
+Though there is no exclusive and absolute solution for design, students are required to learn how to make a quality of public spaces more excellent through the practices.
+Civil engineering 5 There are various elements of civil engineering in a station square.
+How can we make the station square more attractive?
+Considering with functions for design practice transportation space and amenity park, and a pedestrian deck connecting to a design practice station, students challenge a holistic design as a public space.
+For the design of the pedestrian deck, students will make structural analysis of the bridge.
+Lectures and design practices by 3 professionals who are working on the front line Front line of civil 5 of civil engineering design.
+As themes, "creativity of structural design", "design of engineering design green and environment" and "city planning and landscape" are prepared.
+In addition, we will have a talk session with the lecturers about various topics.